tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 of a specific tool, I find that a typical book or class works quite well.
 I don't think they work as well for teaching more abstract ways of thinking, like the idea that data can be extracted from anything and that data can be turned into anything.

-But for many people, it is not common sense.
-I think that people need to get this concept before they can understand how we use data to influence our world, and I've been using interactive technology to this concept in a few different ways.
+Instead of teaching a normal class, I show people something that seems impossible until you understand the concept that I am teaching.
+People get curious and want to know how it works.
+When they read about how it works, they also learn this deeper concept that we can convert anything into data and can convert data into anything.